realworldocaml/book/en/json.md

 ### Example: Querying Github organization information

-Let's finish up with an example of some live JSON parsing from Github, and query the `janestreet` organisation information via the API.
+Let's finish up with an example of some live JSON parsing from Github, and build a tool to query organization information via their API.
+Look at the online [API documentation](http://developer.github.com/v3/orgs/) for Github to see what the JSON schema looks like retrieving the organization information.
-First we look at the online [API documentation](http://developer.github.com/v3/orgs/) for Github to see what the JSON schema looks like for this interface.
-Create an ATD file that matches this and includes the fields we need.
+Then create an ATD file that covers the fields we need.
+Any extra fields present in the response will be ignored by the ATD parser.

 ```
 (* github_org.atd *)